nvsmith/groundwork/README.md

     Small, modular UI elements such as buttons, cards, alerts, or containers.
 These can be reused within templates, parts, or even inside other components.

 -   **`assets/`**
     A non-hierarchical directory that contains front-end resources like CSS, JavaScript, and image files used throughout the theme.
-While not part of the rendering hierarchy, it's essential for styling and interactivity.
+While not part of the rendering scope hierarchy, it's essential for styling and interactivity.

 #### Theme Root Files